akasmikityma/Jockey_Game/readme.md

 ## 🚀 Overview

 Conqueror Jockey is a multiplayer card game designed to test your speed, strategy, and synchronization.
-It supports **up to 5 players**, all connected in real-time through WebSockets, with seamless updates and animations for every move.
+It supports **3 players**, all connected in real-time through WebSockets, with seamless updates and animations for every move.

 Built with modern web technologies, this project focuses on **real-time state management**, **player synchronization**, and **a smooth gameplay experience** in the browser.